cloudboy-jh/cloudboy-jh/README.md

 ### About

-Self-taught — came from sales in 2024, learned by shipping.
+Self-taught — came from software sales in 2024, learned by shipping.
 I build focused tools that solve real problems and stay out of your way.

 ---